Skip to main content

 Enhance your leadership capabilities

-There are myriad resources dedicated to supporting your professional journey, starting with the personal relationships the Office of Faculty Development develops with new faculty.
+At Children’s Mercy, we treat each of our faculty members as a truly unique individual.
+We don’t believe there is a “right” career—but there is a right career for you.
+And you get to decide what it is.
+There are myriad resources dedicated to supporting your professional journey, starting with the personal relationships the Office of Faculty Development develops with each new faculty member.
 There is a place for you here, and there are many ways to find your career path.

 Invest in your own developmental education

-• For flexible learning, faculty have access to many on-demand online (asynchronous) resources through the Office of Faculty Development, Continuing Medical Education, and the Children’s Mercy Berry Institute.
+• For flexible learning, faculty have access to many on-demand online (asynchronous) resources through the Office of Faculty Development, Continuing Medical Education and the Children’s Mercy Berry Institute.

 • Children’s Mercy offers a wide variety of Continuing Medical Education opportunities, including:

-• Programs from the Leadership Center for Physicians, Office of Equity and Diversity and the Center for Wellbeing that help faculty focus on work that is meaningful to them.
+• Programs from the Provider Empowerment Resource Center, Performance Excellence, Office of Equity and Diversity and the Center for Wellbeing that help faculty focus on work that is meaningful to them.
+In addition to clinical topics, CME opportunities provides thoughtful expertise in advocacy, ethics, social determinants of health and other topics that contribute to well-rounded academic medical professionals.

 A woman facing the camera is in conversation with another woman with a bright window in the background.